scotow/dropit/README.md

 ## Features

 - Upload files from the terminal (by using `curl` or the [shell script](https://github.com/scotow/dropit/blob/master/upload.sh))
-- Short and long alias generation, short to copy/past it and long to easily share it verbally
+- Short and long aliases generation, short to copy/past and long to easily share it verbally
 - Configurable expiration based on file size
-- Quota determiner based on user IP
+- Quota based on users' IP addresses
 - Revocable files
 - Expiration refresh
 - Alias regeneration